 I founded Queer Tango Boston in 2008, Queer Tango Wellington in 2009, and TangoForge in 2011.
 In 2014 TangoForge moved from Sydney to Berlin to partner with Roberto L’Ange.

 I have discovered a pedagogy for creativity which frees tango from the embrace and from control.
 In this dance, we trust tango’s shared language, our bodies, and the tango roles to bring forth the fire of creativity.

-We’ve spent years figuring out how to teach delicious sensation and fluid motion using anatomical terms.
-Students use our biomechanical tools to diagnose their own errors, assist partners, and learn faster from videos and any teachers.
+We use precise anatomical instructions to train delicious sensation and fluid motion .
+Students use our biomechanical tools to diagnose their own errors, assist partners, and learn faster from any teachers.